Darwin D. Martin House

-The Darwin D. Martin House Complex is a historic house museum in Buffalo, New York.
+The Darwin D. Martin House is a historic house museum in Buffalo, New York.
 The property's buildings were designed by renowned architect Frank Lloyd Wright and built between 1903 and 1905.
 The house is considered to be one of the most important projects from Wright's Prairie School era.
+It is currently a house museum.

 History

-The Martin House Complex was built for businessman Darwin D. Martin, his wife, and their family; and his sister Delta and her husband George F. Barton.
+The Martin House was built for businessman Darwin D. Martin (1865–1935) and his wife Isabelle Reidpath Martin (1869–1945).
+The estate also includes the residence of Martin's sister Delta (1859–1937) and her husband George F. Barton (1847–1929).

-Martin and his brother, William E. Martin, were co-owners of the E-Z Stove Polish Company based in Chicago.
-In 1902 William commissioned Wright to build him a home in Oak Park, Illinois, the resultant William E. Martin House built in 1903.
-Upon viewing his brother's home, Darwin Martin was significantly impressed to visit Wright's Studio, and persuaded Wright to view his property in Buffalo, where he planned to build two houses.

-In 1904, Martin was instrumental in selecting Wright as the architect for the Larkin Administration Building, in downtown Buffalo, which was Wright's first major commercial project.
-Martin was the secretary of the Larkin Soap Company and consequently Wright designed houses for other Larkin employees William R. Heath and Walter V. Davidson.
-Wright also designed the E-Z Stove Polish Company's Factory built in 1905.
+In 1902, Darwin Martin's older brother William E. Martin commissioned Wright to design his house in Oak Park, Illinois.
+Upon first meeting Wright, William Martin was so impressed that he immediately wrote to Darwin recommending Wright to design both his house and the new Larkin Company office building then under consideration.
+As secretary of the Larkin Company, Darwin Martin was instrumental in promoting Wright's selection as architect.
+Following the Larkin commission, Wright also designed houses for two other Larkin Company executives: William R. Heath and Walter V. Davidson.
+During the same period, Wright designed the Martin & Martin Building in Chicago, better known as the E-Z Polish Factory, for William Martin.

-Wright designed the complex as an integrated composition of connecting buildings, consisting of the primary building, the Martin House, a long pergola connecting with a conservatory, a carriage house-stable, and a smaller residence, the George Barton House, built for George F. Barton and his wife Delta, Martin's sister.
-The complex also includes a gardener's cottage, the last building completed.
+Wright designed the Martin House estate as an integrated composition of connecting buildings, consisting of the Martin residence itself, a long pergola connecting to a conservatory, a carriage house-stable, and a second, smaller residence, the George Barton House, built for Martin's older sister Delta and her husband George F. Barton, who had been partners with William Martin in Chicago before moving to Buffalo to work for the Larkin Company.
+The estate also includes a gardener's cottage, the last building to be completed.

 Martin, disappointed with the small size of the conservatory, had a 60 ft (18m) long greenhouse constructed between the gardener's cottage and the carriage house, to supply flowers and plants for the buildings and grounds.
 This greenhouse was not designed by Wright, and Martin ignored Wright's offer "to put a little architecture on it".

 Over the next twenty years a long-term friendship grew between Wright and Martin, to the extent that the Martins provided financial assistance and other support to Wright as his career unfolded.

-About twenty years later, in 1926, Wright designed the second major complex for the Martin family, Graycliff, a summer estate overlooking Lake Erie in nearby Derby, New York.
-The Blue-Sky Mausoleum Wright designed for the Martins in 1928, but never built, was finally installed at Buffalo's Forest Lawn Cemetery in 2004.
+In 1926, Wright designed a second home for the Martins called Graycliff, a summer estate overlooking Lake Erie in nearby Derby, New York.
+A proposed Martin family mausoleum designed by Wright in 1928 was eventually built by the Forest Lawn Cemetery in 2004.